ChimeHQ/TextStory/README.md

 ## TextStoring

 A simple protocol that abstracts string storage.
-This is very useful for standardizing behavior across `NSTextStorage`, `NSTextView` and other objects you may use for text manipulation.
+This is very useful for standardizing behavior across `NSTextStorage` and other objects you may use for text manipulation.
 Particularly handy for testing and decoupling systems from Apple's classes behaviors/APIs.

+## UndoingTextStorage

+Integrates a view, with optional undo support to `TextStoring`.

+Connecting this to `NSTextView`/`UITextView` is tricky, because those are `MainActor`-isolated classes, but `NSTextStorage` is not.
+In order to maintain maximum flexiblity, `TextStoring` matches this.
+However, if you need to integrate it with a view, check out `UndoingTextStorage`.
+It has the appropriate constructors.

 ## TextStoringMonitor